Oxwagmi/meow/README.md

 # `Meow`

- **A CLI tool for transferring USDC from Solana to other chains via Circle’s CCTP.**
+ **A CLI tool for transferring USDC from Solana to other evm chains via Circle’s CCTP.**

 ---